Dysport Injections

 Dysport uses

 Dysport is injected to relax facial muscles, smoothing the wrinkles caused by these muscles.
-Dysport is FDA-approved for improving the appearance of moderate to severe glabellar lines (also known as “frown lines,” the wrinkles that occur between the eyebrows).
+Dysport improves the appearance of moderate to severe glabellar lines (also known as “frown lines,” the wrinkles that occur between the eyebrows).
 Dysport is also used for medical purposes, such as treating:

 Treatment details